layumi/2015_Face_Detection/README.md

 Add two layers "custom" and "custom48" like what I write in my simplenn.m which has include in "test" branch.("master"branch also include simplenn.m but it is out of date.)
 --note that you can alternatively replace it directly by my simplenn.m but I am not sure whether it is still compatible with the newest version of matconvnet.(because matconvnet updates quickly)

-4.Now make sure you have compile the matconvnet.
+4.Now make sure you have compiled the matconvnet.
 Then you can easily start it by running the demo.m without recompile.
---If you have any questions, you could write a e-mail or open an issue to get contact with me.
+--If you have any questions, you could write an e-mail or open an issue to get contact with me.
 You are welcome.

 #About Result
 1.Speed: In fddb test, I use 16 different scales(scale factor:1.18) to resize the input so it's considerably slow.
 In real environment, you can change it to 8 different scales(scale factor:1.41) to speed up.(I have already make this change in the demo progamme) But unfortunately the speed is still about 3 or 4 seconds for a large pic.
-As far as I consider, the "for" in matlab might be the problem, I still wonder how to solve it.(Although I have use heatmap skill in the 12net and multi-thread tech) The advice is welcome.
+As far as I consider, the "for" in matlab might be the problem, I still wonder how to solve it.(Although I have used heatmap skill in the 12net and multi-thread tech) The advice is welcome.

 2.Accuracy: The following picture is produced by 16 different scales input.
 The third pic is produced on fddb face detection test.